WoeiHaw/Spring-Boot-Mini-Project/README.md

 2. Set the spring.datasource.username and spring.datasource.password in application.properties to your MySQL server username and password.
 3. The ERD diagram is shown below
    ![image](https://github.com/WoeiHaw/Spring-Boot-Mini-Project/assets/138196424/f224beab-c78e-4afc-bbea-083bb1df3082)
+4. Run the EmployeeManagementApplication.java in com.woeihaw.employee_management package
-4. Open your browser and go to "http://localhost:8080/" to visit the Employee Management System
+5. Open your browser and go to "http://localhost:8080/" to visit the Employee Management System
-5. The login deatail are as below
+6. The login deatail are as below
       Username : user
       Password : password
-6. If all the tables are empty, please follow the step below to insert data
+7. If all the tables are empty, please follow the step below to insert data
       Create Department > Create Employee > Create Project
-7. The logging record for each day is store in logging folder.
+8. The logging record for each day is store in logging folder.